-[0001] This application is a divisional of U.S. Patent Application No. 11/209,163 filed August 22, 2005, entitled "Sorbents for the Oxidation and Removal of Mercury", which claims the benefit under 35 U.S.C. § 119(e) of U.S. Provisional Patent Application Serial No. 60/605,640, filed August 30, 2004, the disclosure of which is both applications are hereby incorporated herein by reference in its their entirety for all purposes.
+[0001] This application claims the benefit under 35 U.S.C. § 119(e) of U.S. Provisional Patent Application No. 60/605,640 filed August 30, 2004, the disclosure of which is hereby incorporated by reference in its entirety.

 STATEMENT REGARDING FEDERALLY SPONSORED RESEARCH OR DEVELOPMENT